LLC Owner: Everything You Need to Know

 - While the title, "Proprietor" may have a nice ring to it, it can confuse people as well.
 Like a partnership, a proprietorship is a business entity that does not offer liability protection to its member.
 Use "Owner" instead.

 - At times entrepreneurs create names such as "Lead Coordinator," because they do not want to follow traditional role names for member-managers.
 However, these titles do not communicate to business associates, employees, or clients that the member is a company officer.
 Further, do not use non-traditional titles or combine them with a traditional title, for example, "lead coordinator/CEO."

 - Avoid sarcastic or humorous titles like Fearless Leader, Supreme Overlord, or Head Elf.
 While your customer base may relate to your humor, it may not go over too well when negotiating a multi-million-dollar contract with foreign investors.
 It is up to you to decide the name for the person in charge.
 Nonetheless, make sure the title is easy to understand, it's not misleading, and professional.

 Owning a business can be fun, adventurous, and rewarding.
 Remember though, it is a busy and while you have flexibility with your LLC, consider your clients, customers, and partners when choosing a title for your executive team.

 If you need help with LLC owners and how they can choose to manage their LLC, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.